 Recognizing the importance of the issue, the 30th COMCEC Ministerial Session, which was held in November 2014, requested Islamic Development Bank (IDB) Group and the COMCEC Coordination Office (CCO) to conduct a joint study reflecting the OIC perspective on the SDGs and Post-2015 Development Agenda.
 Accordingly, the CCO and IDB prepared a study titled “The Critical Success Factors in the Implementation of the Post-2015 Development Agenda and Sustainable Development Goals: Current Situation and Prospects for the OIC” and this study was welcomed by the 31st COMCEC Session.
 Moreover, relevant Ministers of the Member Countries deliberated on “Post-2015 Development Agenda and Development Challenges of the Islamic Ummah: Improving Basic Services Delivery” during the Ministerial Exchange of Views Session of the 31st COMCEC Meeting.
 Additionally, a number of special sessions on different aspects of the SDGs were organized with the following themes:

 Furthermore, in accordance with the relevant resolution of the 32nd Follow-up Committee Meeting, COMCEC Coordination Office in consultation with IDB Group and the Statistical, Economic and Social Research and Training Centre for Islamic Countries (SESRIC) prepared a report on possible role and contributions of the concerned OIC institutions to the achievement of the SDGs in the member countries, including their sub-targets.
-The 32nd COMCEC Seesion welcomed the report and requested the CCO to compile the activities, which are conducted on the implementation of the SDGs in the Member Countries and submit a report to the 33rd COMCEC Session.
-In this respect, a report was compiled listing the activities carried out by OIC institutions for the achievement of the SDGs in member countries and presented to the 33rd Session of the COMCEC.
-The Session welcomed this report and requested CCO to submit a similar report to the next COMCEC Session.
+The 32nd COMCEC Session welcomed the report and requested the CCO to compile the activities of the OIC Institutions, which are serving to achieve the SDGs in the Member Countries and report it to the 33rd COMCEC Session.
+Since then, compiled lists of activities carried out by the OIC institutions for the achievement of the SDGs in member countries are presented to the COMCEC Sessions.